cloudfoundry/credhub/docs/operator-quick-start.md

 The CredHub CLI can be used to interact with CredHub credentials.
 You must first target the CredHub API using the `api` command.
 Once targeted, you may login with your user credentials.
 All subsequent requests will be sent to the targeted CredHub API using the authentication credentials.

 CredHub CLI commands are named based on action - get, set, generate and delete.
 Each command requires a credential name to be specified using the flag `--name`.
+Commands which set or generate values must include a credential type using the flag `--type`.

 Each command includes a command-specific help menu, which lists its supported commands and a description of each.
 When a command is type-specific, it will be prefixed with the supported type in the command description, e.g. `-l, --length=     [Password] Length of the generated value (Default: 30)`.

 ```